albertoruibal/carballo/readme.md

 History
 =======

-Version 1.3: A lot of work in the evaluation function and a better positional play
+Version 1.3: A lot of work in the evaluation function for a better positional play

 * Now AttacksInfo holds the attacks information by piece type
-* This allowed to improve mobility and king safety evaluation detecting squares attacked by less valuable piece types
+* This allows to improve mobility and king safety evaluation detecting squares attacked by less valuable pieces
-* New MOBILITY[][] array holding mobility bonuses by piece type and number of destiny squares
 * Removed the king defense bonuses from the Experimental evaluator
+* New MOBILITY array holding mobility bonuses by piece type and number of destiny squares
 * Simplified the Bishop's Capablanca rule
 * Removed some rook in 7th rank logic
+* Improved the pawnCanAttack squares detection removing squares that cannot be reached due to opposite pawns
 * Evaluation refactoring using the "W" and "B" constants and the "us" and "them" variables
-* The Attacks evaluation is now done in a separated evalAttacks() method, unifying the attack bonuses in the PAWN_ATTACKS[], MINOR_ATTACKS[] and MAJOR_ATTACKS[] arrays
+* The Attacks evaluation is now done in a separated evalAttacks() method, unifying the attack bonuses in the PAWN_ATTACKS, MINOR_ATTACKS and MAJOR_ATTACKS arrays
-* Piece value constants moved to the Config class and removed the PIECE_VALUES[] array
+* Piece value constants moved to the Config class and removed the PIECE_VALUES array
 * Better midgame-to-endgame evaluation scaling with the new NON_PAWN_MATERIAL_MIDGAME_MAX and NON_PAWN_MATERIAL_ENDGAME_MIN constants
+* Remove some search UCI parameters and change them by constants for a better running optimization

 Version 1.2: A new MoveIterator, Chess960 and lots of UCI improvements